Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: block-encoding the rovibrational Hamiltonian

-In the following sections, we discuss our proposal for block encoding the rovibrational KEO, by combining the linear combination of unitaries (LCU) and \textit{d}-sparse methods~\cite{su2021}, with two strategies for representing the KEO: (i) mixed DVR-FBR representation as given in eq.~\ref{eq:KEODVR}, and (ii) full DVR representation.
-These approaches are compared in subsequent sections, with particular attention to the choice of QROM.
+In the following sections, we propose block-encoding circuit for the rovibrational KEO, by combining the linear combination of unitaries (LCU) and $\rho$-sparse methods~\cite{su2021}.
+The proposal is evaluated in subsequent sections, with particular attention to sensitivity of quantum resources to the choice of QROM.